dhaneshbb/autocsv-profiler-suite/docs/Source-Suite-Guide.md

 2. Try the analysis with your own CSV files
 3. Explore the different profiling tools available

-Your AutoCSV Profiler Suite is now ready for use!
+Your autocsv-profiler-suite is now ready for use!

 ---